NLO and off-shell effects in top quark mass determinations: Measurement of the top quark mass based on pseudo-data

 \unboldmath

-Fig.~\ref{fig:LOvsNLO_NWA_decayLO} shows results of a fit where the pseudo-data have been generated using the factorised approach with $\lodec$.
+Figure~\ref{fig:LOvsNLO_NWA_decayLO} shows results of a fit where the pseudo-data have been generated using the factorised approach with $\lodec$.
 The fit has been performed once with $\lolo$ as the theory model (blue) and once with $\lodec$ (red).
-The offset of zero for the red lines (here and in all the following figures) proves that the method is closed, i.e. it finds the input value when the pseudo-data and the calibration coincide.
+The vanishing offset (i.e.~it is compatible with zero) for the red lines (here and in all the following figures) proves that the method is closed, i.e.~it finds the input value when the pseudo-data and the calibration coincide.
 The offset between the blue and red lines in Fig.~\ref{fig:LOvsNLO_NWA_decayLO} shows the effect of changing the perturbative order of the {\em production} process in the theory model.
-As the fits are based on normalised differential cross sections, the bands are sensitive to shape differences induced by the scale variations, rather than to the overall magnitude of the scale uncertainties.
+The offset of $0.51\pm 0.06\,\gev$ demonstrates that these corrections have an impact on the mass determination at the level of the present experimental uncertainties.
+As the fits are based on normalised differential cross sections, the bands are sensitive to shape differences induced by the scale variations, rather than to their overall magnitudes.

-Fig.~\ref{fig:NLO_NWA_decayLOvsNLO} shows results of a fit where the pseudo-data have been generated using the factorised approach with $\nlodec$, while the theory models differ in the {\em decay} order only.
-We observe that the effect of changing the perturbative order of the decay is more significant than changing the order in the production process.
-The offset stemming from LO versus NLO descriptions in the decay amounts to $-1.80\pm 0.06$\,GeV, while LO versus NLO descriptions in the production process leads to an offset of $0.51\pm 0.06$\,GeV.
+Figure~\ref{fig:NLO_NWA_decayLOvsNLO} shows results of a fit where the pseudo-data have been generated using the factorised approach based on the $\nlodec$, i.e.~the NWA at NLO, while the theory models differ in the {\em decay} order only.
+We observe that the effect of an ${\cal O}(\as{})$ change in the perturbative order of the decay is more significant than changing the order in the production process.
+The offset stemming from the former amounts to $-1.80\pm0.06\gev$, while switching from LO to NLO in the description of the production process yields an offset of $0.51\pm0.06\gev$ (cf.~Fig.~\ref{fig:LOvsNLO_NWA_decayLO}).
 In addition, the size of the uncertainty bands increases because the NLO corrections to the decay lead to non-uniform scale variation bands.

-Fig.~\ref{fig:NLO_NWA_decayNLO} shows the effect of changing the perturbative order in both the production and decay process.
-Comparing Figs.~\ref{fig:NWA} and~\ref{fig:NLO_NWA_decayNLO}, we observe that, within the statistical uncertainties, the offset in Fig.~\ref{fig:NLO_NWA_decayNLO} coincides with the sum of the offsets in Figs.~\ref{fig:LOvsNLO_NWA_decayLO} and \ref{fig:NLO_NWA_decayLOvsNLO}, as is expected in the factorised approach.